 - Place them on the baking sheet and bake for about 10-12 minutes, until golden.

-- Once the cookies are cooled, dredge the cutout cookies with icing sugar.
+- Cool the cookies completely and sprinkle the cutout cookies with icing sugar.

-- Place one whole cookie right side down, put a small teaspoon of jam in the center and spread it gently.
+- Now assemble the cookies.
+Place one whole cookie, right side down, put a small teaspoon of jam in the center, and spread it gently.
 Place the cutout cookie on top.
-Press slightly.
+Press it slightly.
 Continue with the rest of the cookies.

 Mm says